rajneesh069/DSA/README.md

 ```

-- The above code also shows the importance of visited array as when the graph has been divided into 'k' connected components then how to reach every node using the visited array.
+- The above code also shows the importance of visited array as when the graph has been divided into 'k' connected components then that's how we can reach every node using the visited array.

 ---